-Typical hurricane season for Central America can stretch from June to November, but it's usually concentrated in the months of August through October, so if you're planning a trip during this time, make sure to take precautions and know what to do in the case of an emergency.
+Typical hurricane season for Central America can stretch from June to November, but it's usually concentrated in August through October, so if you're planning a trip during this time, make sure to take precautions and know what to do in the case of an emergency.

 Central America also has a distinct wet season (also known as "green season" because of the lusher landscape during this season), but the months can vary slightly around the region, so check the country-specific information below.
 While your planned travel and activities can be more interrupted during this time, it's still worth visiting if you know how to prepare and pack.
 If you want more consistent weather, head to the southern parts of the region closest to the equator.

-Costa Rica: Costa Rica is a tropical country year round being that it is just north of the equator.
-The average temperature on the coasts is 81 degrees.
+Costa Rica is a tropical country year round being that it is just north of the equator.
+The average temperature on the coasts is 81 degrees Fahrenheit (27 degrees Celsius).

 There are two seasons in Costa Rica—the dry and the rainy season.
-The dry season spans December to April.
-The rainy season goes from May to November, coinciding with hurricane season.
+The dry season spans December to April, and the rainy season from May to November, coinciding with hurricane season.
 It's typically strongest in September and October, and some businesses will even close down during that time.

-Belize: The variables that affect temperature in Belize are elevation, proximity to the coast, and the Caribbean trade winds.
+The variables that affect the temperature in Belize are elevation, proximity to the coast, and the Caribbean trade winds.

-The average temperature along the coast is 75 degrees in January and 80 degrees in July.
-With the exception of the Mountain Pine Ridge, which is noticeably cooler, the inland region of Belize is slightly hotter than the coast.
+The average temperature along the coast is 75 degrees Fahrenheit (24 degrees Celsius) in January and 80 degrees Fahrenheit (26 degrees Celsius) in July.
+Except for the Mountain Pine Ridge, which is noticeably cooler, the inland region of Belize is slightly hotter than the coast.
 The country has 240 miles of coastline along the Caribbean Sea and has been devastated by many hurricanes over the years, primarily from August through October, which is also its rainy season.

-Panama: Panama is the closest Central American country to the equator and is the most humid of the Central American countries.
+Panama is the closest Central American country to the equator and is the most humid.

-Guatemala: Guatemala’s coastal regions are typically the warmest parts of the country.
-The coastal average annual temperature is about 80 degrees, but during the warmest months of March and April, the temperature can hit up to 100 degrees.
+Guatemala’s coastal regions are typically the warmest parts of the country.
+The coastal average annual temperature is about 80 degrees Fahrenheit (27 degrees Celsius), but during the warmest months of March and April, the temperature can hit up to 100 degrees F (38 C).

-Nicaragua: Nicaraguan weather varies by region.
-Although most of the country's climate is described as tropical, mountainous regions like the north-central highlands of the Amerrisque Mountains have a much different climate than the coastal areas.
-Nicaragua has three distinct geographical regions: the Pacific lowlands, the mountains, and the Atlantic or Caribbean lowlands also called the Mosquito Coast.
+Nicaraguan weather varies by region.
+Although most of the country's climate is described as tropical, mountainous areas like the north-central highlands of the Amerrisque Mountains have a much different climate than the coastal areas.
+Nicaragua has three distinct geographical regions: the Pacific lowlands, the mountains, and the Atlantic or Caribbean lowlands, also called the Mosquito Coast.

-During the rainy season, Eastern Nicaragua is subject to heavy flooding along the upper and middle reaches of all major rivers.
+During the rainy season, Eastern Nicaragua is subject to massive flooding along the upper and middle reaches of all major rivers.

-Honduras: Honduran weather is considered tropical on both its Pacific and Caribbean lowland coasts with temperatures usually hovering between 82 and 89 degrees year round.
+Honduran weather is considered tropical on both its Pacific and Caribbean lowland coasts with temperatures usually hovering between 82 and 89 degrees Fahrenheit (28 to 32 degrees Celsius) year round.
 The central and southern regions are relatively hotter and less humid than the northern coast.

 The climate tends to be more temperate inland in the mountainous areas.
-For example, the capital city, Tegucigalpa, is in the interior area and averages from 77 degrees in January to 86 degrees in April.
+For example, the capital city, Tegucigalpa, is in the interior area and averages from 77 degrees Fahrenheit (25 degrees Celsius) in January to 86 F (30 C) in April.

 In the Caribbean lowlands, the only relief from the year-round heat and humidity comes during December or January when an occasional strong cold front from the north brings several days of strong northwest winds and slightly cooler temperatures.

-El Salvador: Temperatures vary primarily with elevation and show little seasonal change.
+Temperatures in El Salvador vary primarily with elevation and show little seasonal change.
 The Pacific lowlands are uniformly hot; the central plateau and mountain areas are more moderate.

 The dry season runs from November to April.
 The coldest part of El Salvador is the Cerro El Pital mountains in the northeastern part of the country.
 Snow is known to fall during summer as well as during winter due to the elevation of up to 9,000 feet.
-From November to February the temperature ranges between 21 and 50 degrees.
-The rest of the year the temperature ranges from 41 to 68 degrees.
+The temperature ranges between 21 and 50 degrees Fahrenheit (minus 6 and 10 degrees Celsius) from November to February, and from 41 to 68 F (5 to 20 C) the rest of the year.

 Rainy Season in Central America

-Central America's wet season is typically from June through November; however, depending on the country, and even different parts of the country, rainfall can vary greatly.
-For example, as stated above, in Nicaragua, the lowlands on the Caribbean coast can receive up to 250 inches of rain annually (the most of the whole region), whereas the western slopes receive much less.
+Central America's wet season is typically from June through November; however, depending on the country (and even different parts of the country, as is the case in Nicaragua), rainfall can vary greatly.

-What to pack: It's best to be prepared for rain anywhere and anytime when traveling to Central America during the wet season.
-Pack an umbrella, several foldable ponchos (to protect your backpack or other belongings if you end up walking in the rain), a waterproof flashlight, plastic bags for any of your electronics, and mosquito repellent and net.
-You can also bring a book or game in the case you spend a rainy day inside.
+What to Pack: It's best to be prepared for rain anywhere and anytime when traveling to Central America during the wet season.
+Pack an umbrella, several foldable ponchos (to protect your backpack or other belongings if you end up walking in the rain), a waterproof flashlight, plastic bags for any of your electronics, and mosquito repellent as well as a net.
+You can also bring a book or game in case you spend a rainy day inside.
 And if you're traveling during hurricane seasons, be prepared for that as well by looking into travel insurance, having extra cash on you in the case of emergency, downloading weather apps to stay updated on alerts, etc.

 Dry Season in Central America

-Central America experiences dry season from about November to April or May, as well as the hottest temperatures up to the 80s and 90s.
+Central America experiences dry season from about November to April or May, as well as the hottest temperatures.
 This is the best time to hit the beaches, go hiking or biking, or any other outdoor activities you want to do.